Top Moving Destinations In Florida: Suburbs Emerge As Top Spots For Homeownership Dreams

 Lake County saw a notable wave of residents returning home during and after the pandemic, helping drive a net move-in total of nearly 10,500 people — and a striking 15% population increase since 2019.

 A magnet for both homeowners and renters, the county has attracted transplants from high-cost states like New York and California.
 More than 1,250 New Yorkers relocated to Lake County, and the vast majority — 77% — are homeowners, though only 5% report working remotely.
-Californians added another 900+ move-ins, with a different profile: more than half work from home, and 55% are renters, suggesting a younger, more flexible crowd seeking affordability and space.
+Californians added another 900+ move-ins, with a different profile: more than half work from home, and 55% are renters.
+This suggests a younger, more flexible crowd seeking affordability and space.

 9. Osceola County